minahl/devops-wa/README.md

 # 3 Can I do this?
 Her code is quite similar to the Twilio "How To" articles<br>
-So I figure instead of using her code I can try following the article<br><br>
+So I figure instead of using her code I can try following the article<br>

+Create my folders<br>
 ![](folder.jpg)<br>

 I get stuck at the Python part<br>